 Recommended Junk Journal Printables (Tried & Tested!)

 With so many websites and Etsy shops selling beautiful junk journal printables, it can be hard to know which ones to buy.

-To help you out, I’ve listed below various junk journal printables I’ve personally tried and tested and had good results with.
+To help you, I’ve listed below various junk journal printables I’ve tried and tested and had good results with.
+I’ve also categorised them by theme.

+Recommended Junk Journal Printables (Tried & Tested!)